 - You will be taught by professors who have studied all over the world and bring a global perspective into the classroom.
 Malone’s internationally-directed curriculum focuses on Western and non-Western history, and you will also particularly study the relationship between Christianity and Islam.

-- Internship opportunities are available at the local, state, national, and international level — whatever you’re most interested in.
-Or you could choose to try several.
-Malone has partnerships with many programs, and our director of off-campus and global studies is here to help.
-Students often intern in the White House, the State House, for the Department of Homeland Security, for World Vision, and for NGOs all over the world.
+- Internship opportunities are available at the local, state, national, and international levels through a variety of renowned partnerships.
+Students often intern in the White House, the State House, for the Department of Homeland Security, for World Vision, and for non-governmental organizations (NGOs) all over the world.

-- There will be opportunities for out-of-the-classroom cross cultural engagement and interactions that encourage students to visit places such as Friends Meetinghouses, Buddhist temples, and mosques.
+- There will be opportunities for cross-cultural engagement and interactions that encourage students to visit places such as Friends meetinghouses, Buddhist temples, and mosques.

 - You will take field trips to the Columbus Statehouse and the nation’s capital.